 Our quality assurance team evaluates all schools included in the datasets.
 We do not include schools missing a significant amount of data, which allows us to ensure that our calculations remain as accurate and reliable as possible.
 We pulled all of our information in December 2020 to create the most relevant, up-to-date rankings.

 A Look Into Our Ranking Factors

 School rankings focus on specific factors in the program evaluation process.
-When we assess schools, we focus on affordability, retention, and program appeal.
-Within our weighted calculation, we use data and subfactors, including things like net price, graduation rates, and student-faculty ratio.
-We focus on concepts that pertain specifically to social work students, ensuring they have a solid, holistic understanding of the available opportunities.
+When we assess schools, we focus on factors like affordability, quality, and reputation.
+Within our weighted calculation, we use data and subfactors, such as net price, graduation rates, and student-to-faculty ratio.
+We focus on concepts pertaining to social work students to ensure they receive a solid, holistic understanding of the available opportunities.

 Subfactors for Affordability

 The average net price indicates how much students typically pay for their college education, minus scholarships and grants.
 Students enrolled full-time earning a bachelor's degree at a public school pay $13,500 on average, while students enrolled full-time at a private school pay $27,000 on average.

 This rate indicates the number of graduates that can't make the payments on their student loans.
 Schools that report low loan default rates typically indicate that graduates can find lucrative employment opportunities after graduation, allowing them to repay their loans.